-Each year, an open-call application is made available in each of the six active partner cities for any artist who has lived within that city for a minimum of two years and is not currently enrolled in art school.
-Supporting artists equitably is a critical part of the Artadia Award process: we consider the unique populations of each community and are proud to reflect our country’s diversity with an Awardee pool that is 50 percent female and 33 percent persons of color.
+Each year, an open-call application is made available in each of the six active partner cities for any artist who has lived within that city’s eligible counties for a minimum of two years, has not received an Artadia Award previously, and is not currently enrolled in art school.
+Supporting artists equitably is a critical part of the Artadia Award process: we consider the unique populations of each community and are proud to reflect our country’s diversity with an Awardee pool that is over 50 percent female and over 40 percent persons of color.

 The NADA Artadia Award is a collaborative, unrestricted Award presented annually in partnership with the New Art Dealers Alliance (NADA) at their art fairs in Miami and New York.
 The Award recipient is chosen by a jury of two renowned curators on the opening day of the fair and announced publicly thereafter.